sbussmann/sbussmann.github.io/_posts/2016-05-22-spring-hat-league-2016-post-mortem.markdown

 Let's jump straight in with the money plot.
 This diagram shows the average score differential per game for all of the teams in the "JP Mixed (4/3)" division of spring hat league.
 My team is highlighted by the red circle.
-Yes, that's us in the lower right corner of the diagram.
+Yes, that's us in the lower left corner of the diagram.
 I projected my team to finish near the bottom of the rankings, and we did.
+I am proud and embarrassed at the same time.

 ![Average score differential per game vs. predicted rating](https://github.com/sbussmann/buda-rank/blob/master/Code/SpringHat2016_validation.png?raw=true)